SYL-Sylvester/OH-DHS-Workshop/README.md

 ## Practical Example: Building an Allergy Recording Implementation Guide

+**Prerequisites:**

+* You have cloned the workshop repository to your local machine.
+* You have checked out the FSH-changes branch in VS Code.
+* You have the FSH extension installed in VS Code.

 ### 1. Create a Basic Patient Profile
 In your fsh folder, create a new file named patient-profile.fsh.